 - 1. Parents must send written notice of a planned vacation at least two weeks prior to the planned vacation. - 2.
 The student must request and complete a planned absence form.
 This form must be signed by each of the student's teachers. - 3.
-Each individual teacher shall see that the student completes and turns in all assignments that the student will miss during their absence.
-The assignments must be completed in a reasonable time frame.
+Students may request assignments but teachers have no obligation to provide assignments for the student for the time absent for vacation.
+Students will have a day for a day to complete missed assignments or make arrangements with individual teachers for the completion of missed work.
+If the teacher provides assignments for the student to complete while absent they will be due on the day the student returns to school.